nathaneltitane/l2cu/README.md

 - download and unpack the LDraw parts library
 - create the legacy 'parts.lst' file

-For a quick preview of the most up-to-date capabilities, you can call `./l2cu.sh --help` on your terminal emulator to see what's currently supported in L²CU.

 ### How does it work?

-L²CU is a shell script, with BASH (Bourne Again Shell)  as its backbone: the now monolithic utility is optimized for portability and uses a very minimal set of dependencies to get the job done.

 LDraw model files (ldr, mpd and even dat) are plain text files, thus making them stream edit friendly.

-L²CU parses the model file, reads each line contained in it and processes the values to modify or format the file according to your needs.
+L²CU is a shell script (BASH) that parses and modifies the text in the model file to get the job done.
+It is optimized for portability and uses a very minimal set of dependencies to get the job done.

 ### What does it need?

 On startup, L²CU verifies the presence of necessary dependencies before proceeding and pocessing the user's request.
-That being said, the user may wish to build or install the following requirements prior to using this utility for convenience's sake:
+For the rendering and exporting features, you may wish to install the following prior to processing:

 - [LeoCAD](https://github.com/leozide/leocad) - Leonardo Zide's LDraw model editor

 - [Blender](https://www.blender.org) - The free and open source 3D creation suite

-- curl, sed, zip, unzip - common utilities either already set up on your Linux-based system or that you can easily install using your distribution's package manager/installer (i.e.: apt, dnf, etc.)
+- curl, sed, zip, unzip - common utilities either already set up on your Linux-based system or that you can easily install using your distribution's package manager/installer.

 ### render